jmcerrejon/misapuntesde/src/2013/03/how-to-make-an-internet-stuffed-toy-with-raspberry-pi-and-carriots.md

 ---
 id: 115
 title: How to make an internet Stuffed Toy with Raspberry Pi and Carriots
+description: How to make an internet Stuffed Toy with Raspberry Pi and Carriots
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-03-26 11:45:00